Bridgeport Drug & Alcohol Rehab, Detox & Treatment Resources

 Recovery Meetings Near You

 Alcoholics Anonymous encourages members to examine and change the behaviors that led to alcohol dependence.
-At meetings, members share their experiences with the group and discuss ways to reinforce the behaviors and attitudes that support sobriety.
-There are several open AA meetings in Bridgeport so you can find one near you.
+At meetings, members share their experiences with the group and discuss ways to reinforce the behaviors and attitudes that support substance-free living.
+There are several open AA meetings so you can find one near you.

 2523 Park Ave.